 Choosing the right company to help you remodel your home involves a leap of faith.
 Unlike many other purchases you make, you can’t buy from 3 different companies, compare the items, and return the ones you don’t like.
-So how do you decide which company will be best for you?
+So how do you decide which is the best remodeling company for you?

 Online reviews provide a window into the daily interactions between the company and the customer.
 The words that homeowners choose to describe their renovation can tell you a lot about the type of relationship they have with their remodeler.
 “We believe strongly in the bond that is made between the homeowners and the designer, and your Normandy Designer is your main point of contact for the entire renovation, all the way through to the final inspection,” commented Andy.
-“Our job as the company is to provide the experts, the resources, the skill, training and talent to make the ideas envisioned by your Normandy Designer a reality.
-We don’t believe in handing the customer from one department to the next, but rather maintaining that trusted relationship with the designer throughout the renovation.”
+“Our job as the company is to provide the expertise, the resources, the skill, training and talent to make the ideas envisioned by you a reality.
+We don’t believe in handing the customer from one department to the next, but rather maintaining that trusted relationship with one designer throughout the renovation.”

 While the actual renovation process is a piece of the puzzle, that experience is only part of the deciding factor when choosing a remodeler.
 The quality of the products, the usability of the space, and how well the new space met your expectations are the results of your home remodel that you will enjoy for years.

-So if you are on the cusp of choosing a remodeler for your project, where are the best places to find out what current and past customers are saying about your potential remodeler?
+So if you are on the cusp of choosing a remodeling company for your project, where are the best places to find out what current and past customers are saying about your potential remodeler?

 So you’ve read over the reviews, but would really like to talk to a real person about your potential remodeler?
 Try calling your local building department.
-They interact with nearly every company that works in your town and knows which ones abide by the rules and which ones tend to cause trouble.
-While some departments are very giving with details of local builders and remodelers, others are less forthcoming.
+They interact with nearly every company that works in your town and knows which ones abide by the rules and which ones tend to bend the rules.
+While some departments are very forthcoming of local builders and remodelers, others are not.
 Virtually all of them will be able to tell you if a particular company has a good reputation in that town, or if you may want to consider another option.

-Lastly, don’t be afraid to ask your contractor to talk with past customers and visit current job sites.
-You can then get your specific questions answered about how the renovation went and if they felt the remodeler provided a good value for the project that was completed.
+Lastly, don’t be afraid to ask your potential remodeler to talk with past customers and visit current job sites.
+You can then get your specific questions answered about how the renovation went and if they felt the company provided a good value for the project that was completed.